 Styrax officinalis picture – by Eitan F

-Styrax inhabits eastern Mediterranean countries across Italy, Turkey, and Israel.
+Styrax officinalis – (common name styrax, storax, or stacte,) in the Bible inhabits eastern Mediterranean countries across Italy, Turkey, and Israel.
 A styrax variety also grows in California in the United States.
-In Israel, styrax grows in the Judean and Samarian mountains on Mount Carmel and in Herman, the Upper Jordan, and other northern valleys.
-Styrax often has a shrub-like appearance but is classified as a tree and can grow to five meters in height.
-It inhabits dry rocky slopes in woods, thickets, and near streams.
-This deciduous tree has white flowers that emanate a citrus fragrance, attracting many bees and insects.
-The smoke from the tree is aromatic, but toxic.
+In Israel, styrax grows in the Judean and Samarian mountains on Mount Carmel, Herman, Upper Jordan, and other northern valleys.
+Styrax is often shrub-like but is classified as a tree and can grow to five meters in height.
+The tree can reach up to 20 feet in height, with a trunk up to 1 meter in diameter.
+The leaves are alternate, simple, and ovate-oblong.

-A branch from the tree is said to have been used as a staff by Moses.
-Styrax and benzoin balsams have been used since ancient times by Romans and others (Gianno et al., 1990; Modugno et al., 2006) to treat chronic infections of the respiratory tract.
+Moses is said to have used a branch from the tree as a staff.
+Romans and others have used Styrax and benzoin balsams since ancient times (Gianno et al., 1990; Modugno et al., 2006) to treat chronic respiratory tract infections.
 The plant has therapeutic and pharmacological properties as a disinfectant and expectorant.
 Avicenna’s Law of Medicine indicates that styrax resin mixed with antibiotic substances and hardening materials is a good dental restorative material.
-Nowadays, the resin is used as a fixative in perfumes and as a filler and flavor-enhancer in cosmetics and foods (Fernandez et al., 2003, 2006; Castel et al., 2006).
+The resin is a fixative in perfumes, fillers, and flavor enhancers in cosmetics and foods (Fernandez et al., 2003, 2006; Castel et al., 2006).

 In the Middle East and ancient Egypt, the resin of S. officinalis was used to produce traditional perfumes and incense.
 It was also used in traditional medicine to treat various ailments.
 It was also used in religious ceremonies and rituals, where it was believed to have spiritual and medicinal properties.